 I often turn to applique quilts as my go-to for a baby quilt or kids quilt.
 I think it is because there are no limits to what you can do with an applique quilt.

-You are free to fussy cut and choose an applique shape that you would have no hope of piecing traditionally and since there are so many lovely fabrics out their with motifs for kids and babies your creativity can go wild.
+You are free to fussy cut and choose an applique shape that you would have no hope of piecing traditionally, and since there are so many lovely fabrics out there with motifs for kids and babies, your creativity can go wild.

-Below you will find a list of fun applique baby quilt patterns, some of them are free applique patterns and some are sold on Etsy by talented quilt designers who would be thrilled to sell their pattern.
+Below you will find a list of fun applique baby quilt patterns.
+Some of them are free applique quilt patterns, and some are sold on Etsy by talente d quilt designers who would be thrilled to sell their pattern.

 If you are totally new to quilting you might not know what applique is.

 In short, it is when you stitch a piece of fabric on top of your background fabric rather than piecing the two together.

 In traditional quilt piecing you sew two pieces of fabric right side together and then open them up to find your pieces joined.
 With applique, you join them by stitching the applique shape on top instead.

 The stitching can be done with a straight stitch but a zig-zag stitch or a blanket stitch are also popular in applique.